Take a Gorgeous Route 100 Vermont Road Trip (2025 Itinerary)

 Where to Eat: Locals love Dot’s Diner for a big, traditional breakfast, and we’d recommend Alpenglow Bistro for your special date night.

-If roughing it isn’t your thing, we recommend checking into the Wilmington Inn, which is located right on Main Street and very close to the Valley Trail if you want. a short hike before setting out in the morning.
+If roughing it isn’t your thing, we recommend checking into the Wilmington Inn, located right on Main Street and very close to the Valley Trail if you want a short hike before setting out in the morning.
 A stay in this historic inn includes a full Vermont breakfast.

 Also Read: The Complete Guide to Exploring Wilmington, Vermont